rahmiy/OSCPv.2/README.md

 ### This is my repo on all the scripts and lessons I learned along the way

 I wanted to share a huge thank-you for all the positive feedback on my blog post about the note series, and wanted to make this a last-stop repo.
 It's been fun building this out.
 While the OSCP itself is extremely tough, I wanted to give back to an amazing community.
 I failed it twice so far, but I never really put the pen to paper with my notes until I started making blog posts on CTFs and sharing what I learned.
 I wanted to make this repo so you can clone it and get all the tools you need.
+Making this all for the underdogs out there that want to pass.

 ## Here's more about me, my struggle with the OSCP, and my own cybersecurity journey:
 https://medium.com/@aaronashley466/guide-to-ocsp-things-i-learned-along-the-way-from-failure-287126fb8b15